Sola Scriptura

 A rule Scripture does not teach

 The principle first refutes itself.
 If the rule is to hold what Scripture teaches, and Scripture nowhere teaches that it is the sole rule, then sola scriptura fails its own test: it lays down a norm the Bible does not give.
-The verse usually cited states the inspiration and usefulness of Scripture, not that it suffices by itself: “All Scripture is inspired by God and useful for teaching, for refuting, for correcting, for training in righteousness.”
+The verse usually cited states the inspiration and usefulness of Scripture, not that it suffices by itself: “All Scripture is inspired by God and useful for teaching, refuting, correcting, and training in righteousness.”
 2 Timothy 3:16-17 “Useful for” does not mean “sole source”; and when these words are written, the Scripture in question is the Old Testament, from which no one would conclude that it dispenses with the New.

 Scripture points to Tradition